mheil/client-server-demo/README.md

 # go-client-server
-Go project with simple client / server implementation
+Go demo project for simple client / server implementation

 Hopefully someone might find it helpfull to look at this code to address some of of the problems a developer has when beginning with golang.